 Madison Labor & Employment Attorney

-- discrimination based on race, gender, age, national origin, ability, religion, sexual orientation, and gender identity
+- discrimination based on race, gender, age, national origin, physical and mental ability, religion, sexual orientation, and/or gender identity

 - wrongful termination

 - separation agreements